 Use any of the following methods:

-If the time signature you require is not available in any of the existing palettes, it can be created as follows:
+If the time signature you require is not available in any of the existing palettes, it can be created using one of the following methods:

 Additive (or composite) time signatures are sometimes used to clarify the division of beats within a measure.
-To create an additive time signature:
+To use an additive time signature:

 In certain cases a score may show staves with different time signatures running at the same time.
 For example, in Bach's 26.
 Goldberg Variation: